 Fast forward to 2018, and 23andme is ranked 7th on CNBC’s 2018 Disruptor list!
 This is partly due to the groundbreaking service of telling users their risks of contracting cancer, Celiac disease, Parkinson’s disease, and Alzheimer’s disease.
 Prospective parents can also find out if they are unwittingly carriers of cystic fibrosis, sickle cell anemia, hearing loss, and other abnormalities.

 23andme says that more than 5 million people have used its products.
 Wojcicki hopes her company’s success encourages other health companies to pursue the direct-to-consumer model.

 Wojcicki said 23andme’s investors wholly support a focus on the consumer to find the right way to help fix the broken healthcare experience.
 The 23andme testing service was founded to help patients personally manage and control their health.

 In our opinion, the home DNA testing kit is one of the greatest innovations of our century.
 It is worth the 23andMe price tag for such detailed information.

 To be able to find out information about your ancestors and your family’s origins is incredibly interesting.
 And to be able to get in touch with members of your DNA family is very cool, too.

-On a serious note, in our opinion, this kind of genetic health test should be available for everyone on our planet.
-Don’t we deserve to know if we are susceptible to a particular disease and more importantly if this condition could be passed on to our kids?
+On a serious note, we believe this kind of genetic health test should be available for everyone on our planet.
+Don’t we deserve to know if we are susceptible to a particular disease and, more importantly, if this condition could be passed on to our kids?

-Whether you want these fascinating and potentially life-saving insights is a matter of personal choice but before you decide, take a look at some of these fascinating videos from 23andme’s happy customers.
+Whether you want these fascinating and potentially life-saving insights is a matter of personal choice, but before you decide, look at some of these engaging videos from 23andme’s happy customers.

-If you liked this article, you might also like to learn about the many health benefits of getting a weekly massage from our wellness section.
+If you liked this article, you might also want to learn about the many health benefits of getting a weekly massage.